citrix-openstack/xenapi-in-the-cloud/README.md

     ./wait-until-done.sh $IP matekey.priv

-A minimal precise VM will be listening on the public IP address.
-The XenServer will be accessible on the IP address: `192.168.33.2`.
-The password for the XenServer is `xspassword`.
+If you specified `APPLIANCE_URL`, that VM will be listening on the public IP address, the XenServer will be accessible on the IP address: `192.168.33.2`.

+If no appliance was given, you will be able to access dom0 through the public IP.

 Halt the instance before you snapshot it.